 Physical Hunger vs. Emotional Hunger

 We're all emotional eaters to some extent (who hasn't suddenly found room for dessert after a filling dinner?).
-But for some people, emotional eating can be a real problem, causing serious weight gain or cycles of binge eating.
+But for some people, emotional eating can be a real problem, causing weight gain or cycles of binge eating.

-The trouble with emotional eating is that once the pleasure of eating is gone, the feelings that cause it remain.
+The trouble with emotional eating is that after the pleasure of eating is gone, the feelings that cause it remain.
 And you often may feel worse about eating the amount or type of food you did.
 That's why it helps to know the differences between physical hunger and emotional hunger.

 Next time you reach for a snack, check in and see which type of hunger is driving it.